-The first time I went out around Nani’s neighbourhood was when I went to buy a sleeping-bag.
-I recommend you to get one, it might be handy when staying in hostels.
+The first time I went out around Nani’s neighbourhood was when I went to buy a sleeping bag.
+I recommend getting one, as it might be handy when staying in hostels.
 I went to Decathlon with my new friend Deborah and it was my first time on an urban bus from God knows when (yes, that old!).
 Women must stay on the left, men on the right.
 They have a strict rule about it, since they think they can prevent some problems this way.
 You can buy a ticket inside the bus.
 The ticket inspector is sat down, or he walks along the bus and controls who gets on and off.
-I keep the tickets because I think they are pretty amazing.
+I kept the tickets because I think they are pretty amazing.

 One day I went with Nani and Eder to Thyagaraya Nagar, also known as T. Nagar.
 It is a neighbourhood in Chennai, considered the biggest shopping district in India.
 It took us less than an hour to get there by car, but 2,5h to come back by bus.